Inbound Marketing VS SEO: Which is more Effective?

 Let's break down each one a little further below.

 Website - Your website might be the hub of your business, getting you leads and converting customers.
-On the other hand it might just be a simple one page information site.
+On the other hand, it might just be a simple one-page information site.
 Websites run the gamut when it comes to price and functionality.
 Decide what you want and need before embarking on building it.
-There are simple options like the do it yourself website builders offered by company's like WIX.
+There are simple options like the do-it-yourself website builders offered by companies like WIX.
 Sites like these can get you up an running quickly but are limited when it comes to SEO or other advanced features.
-Wordpress offers great promise for many because they have worldwide user base, a lot of predesigned templates, great community support, plus they offer many plugins that can help with added functionality and purpose (SEO).
+WordPress offers great promise for many because they have a worldwide user base, a lot of pre-designed templates, and great community support, plus they offer many plugins that can help with added functionality and purpose (SEO).
 If you have the time and skill set to invest in learning these platforms then you are all set, but many business owners have neither.
 Therefore another option is to have someone build a website for you.
 Prices will obviously range for a website depending on the functionality you need (shopping cart perhaps), the platform it's built on, the content involved (video maybe) and the agency/developer that is building it.

 Content Marketing: is creating content around keywords for search engines in which your ideal buyers find your content.
 Both big and small companies have been embracing content marketing as their main marketing channel because they know the marketplace has changed.
-The consumers are now in control of how they research and make purchasing decisions and are sick of being bombarded with cold callers and push marketers.
-Content marketing is about educating your consumer and pulling them into buying from you.
-Content marketing can involve many forms of content including: blogs, videos, white papers, podcasts, animations, live streaming and ebooks.
+Consumers are now in control of how they research and make purchasing decisions and are sick of being bombarded with cold callers and push marketers.
+Content marketing is about educating your consumers and pulling them into buying from you.
+Content marketing can involve many forms of content including blogs, videos, white papers, podcasts, animations, live streaming and ebooks.
 All of these pieces work together to educate/inform the consumer and convert them into a customer.

 The services/strategies we listed above are by no means the only options you have when it comes to marketing.
 We didn't even mention reputation marketing, referral marketing, inbound marketing, video marketing...the list can go on but the point is, you have options when it comes to spending money on marketing.